Greece Aims for 82% Renewable Energy Share by 2030

 However, Skylakakis acknowledged that the revised plan does not adequately address the challenges posed by ongoing climate change.
 “The prevailing opinion is that we will be able to prevent the climate crisis before it occurs… but the climate crisis is already here, with huge economic and fiscal implications,” he stated.
 He highlighted the extreme weather conditions in Greece, noting, “We're in October, and this weekend we will have 34 degrees Celsius (93 degrees Fahrenheit) – which means that we have already entered the climate crisis.”

 Greece, still recovering from the financial turmoil that nearly led to its exit from the eurozone in 2015, has faced devastating floods and wildfires exacerbated by rising summer temperatures.
-The country is struggling to finance repairs and enhance its to withstand extreme heat.
+The country is struggling to repairs and enhance its to withstand extreme heat.

 These measures are expected to help Greece achieve a greenhouse gas emissions reduction of 58.6% by 2030, compared to the 43% reduction outlined in the 2019 plan, as it progresses toward climate neutrality by 2050.